 - Leprechauns are a huge part of Irish tradition.
 In Irish folklore, these tiny men can fit on top of your shoulder.
 They are believed to have buried numerous pots of gold throughout Ireland.

-- Ireland has been used as a location for several famous films, including Star Wars, The Mackintosh Man, The Princess Bride, Braveheart, and Harry Potter.
+- Ireland has been a location for several famous films, including Star Wars, The Mackintosh Man, The Princess Bride, Braveheart, and Harry Potter.

 - During the 1840s, Ireland’s staple crop – the potato – failed, leading to the Great Famine.
 An estimated million people died of starvation between 1846 and 1851, and two million emigrated between 1845 and 1855.